Call of Duty Modern Warfare 2 Update 1.04 Update Today on October 27, 2022

 A new update has been released for Call of Duty Modern Warfare 2 Update 1.04.
-You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes below.
-Call of Duty Modern Warfare 2 Update 1.04 is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.
-The file size may vary depending on the platform.
+You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.

-This will trigger a return to the correct menu.
-This will be addressed in an upcoming update.

 PlayStation players encountering a locked game tile or issue accessing campaign early access should open QUICK SETTINGS (options button) — and then back out.